-We prefer an arrival by 9:00 am to ensure a smooth transition.
+We prefer an arrival by 9:00 am to ensure the class can transition smoothly to their expedition

-If your child arrives late and the classroom family has begun an expedition, message the class on the Brightwheel app and wait for a reply regarding the class' location.
+If your child arrives after the classroom family has begun an expedition to the Zoo or other location, please send a message on Brightwheel and you will receive a response with drop-off instructions.
 The adult dropping off the child is responsible for meeting the classroom family at their location and supervising the child until the child is signed in.